tj-django/django-clone/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/jackton1/django-clone/badge.svg?targetFile=requirements.txt)](https://snyk.io/test/github/jackton1/django-clone?targetFile=requirements.txt)
 ## django-clone

-Creating copies of a model instance on the fly offering more control on how the object should be cloned with support for limiting fields or related objects copied with unique field detection.
+Creating copies of a model instance on the fly with explicit declaration on how the object should be cloned with support for limiting fields or related objects copied with unique field detection.

 ## Table of contents